Latin Kings: Latin Queens

-The Latin Queen agenda is composed of self-respect, independence, family support, ethnic identity and self-empowerment.
-Seeking such goals has attracted a wide variety of females who had been drug-addicted, victimized and/or neglected by families, spouses and partners.
-Sociologists studying the Latin Kings and Queens have observed the different methods in which both groups attempt to "reclaim and regulate" their environments.
-The Latin Queens are believed to focus more on their private space issues such as home life and protection and nurturing of their bodies, as opposed to the Latin Kings, who are more concerned with loss of public spaces in their own communities.
+The Latin Queen agenda includes self-respect, independence, family support, ethnic identity, and self-empowerment.
+These goals have attracted women who had experienced drug addiction, victimization, and neglect by families, spouses, or partners.
+Sociologists studying the Latin Kings and Queens have observed differences in how the two groups attempt to "reclaim and regulate" their environments.
+The Latin Queens are believed to focus more on private-space issues, such as home life and the protection and nurturing of their bodies, while the Latin Kings are more concerned with the loss of public spaces in their communities.